Eastern WA company admits selling juice from moldy, putrid concentrate for school lunches

 It acknowledged that between October 2012 and June 2019 it had conspired to distribute tainted and potentially unsafe apple and grape juice to customers in the United States, which included school lunch programs, and to customers abroad.

-“In this case, the company’s actions put at risk the health of consumers, including schoolchildren, who consumed the fruit juice,” said Special Agent in Charge Robert Iwanicki of the FDA Office of Criminal Investigations Los Angeles Field Office.
+“In this case, the company’s actions put at risk the health of consumers, including schoolchildren, who consumed the fruit juice,” Special Agent in Charge Robert Iwanicki of the FDA Office of Criminal Investigations Los Angeles Field Office said.

 Valley Processing sentencing